Learn Advanced Japanese: 10 Tips to Power Through Plateaus

 It’s true that my Japanese had come a long way, but there’s no finish line to learning a language.
-You always need to keep on learning new things, even when you don’t feel the need so much.

 Here are nine ways that you can keep improving your Japanese skills when you feel like you’ve hit a wall.